-If you're planning a trip to Quebec City for the Carnival this year, make sure you try these Winter Carnival treats.
+Quebec City Winter Carnival Food - If you're planning a trip to Quebec City for the Winter Carnival, make sure you try all of these delicious Winter Carnival eats!

 Quebec City Winter Carnival Food